Mohini-Potwar/Ecommerce-Website/README.md

 Integration with third-party tools and APIs to enhance the editor's capabilities and functionality.

-This website's was built using the following technologies :
+This website's was built using the following technologies:-

 HTML and CSS for the website layout and styling.
 JavaScript for client-side interactivity.